SamFu1113/K3s-CodiMD/README.md

 # K3s & CodiMD

+## What is K3s
+- K3s is a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.

 ## What is the goal

 - Build a Docker image and to run the container based on the image which you build on the K3s.